Death-Raider13/MarketHub/text/VENDOR_STOREFRONT_INTEGRATION.md

 # Vendor Storefront Integration - Complete Guide

 ## Overview
-Successfully integrated vendor storefronts into the customer-facing side of MarketHub.
+Successfully integrated vendor storefronts into the customer-facing side of FEROMARKETHUB.
 Customers can now discover and visit vendor stores from multiple entry points throughout the platform.

 ---